skrb04/netbox-prometheus-exporter/README.md

 # netbox-prometheus-exporter
-Simple prometheus exporter to generate graphs/metrics from netbox data
+Netbox prometheus exporter to generate graphs/metrics from netbox data

+Our security team was exporting this data into a spreadsheet on a regular basis, this exporter allows us to generate Grafana graphs.

 Sample deployment for k8s included with Service and ServiceMonitor